Strategy Detail

 Presets

-Five presets ship out of the box, covering the canonical variants:
+Five presets cover the canonical variants:

 - Connors’ RSI-2 Long / Short: the original short-term setup.
 Fires often (typically 10-30 trades per year on a daily contract), short holding periods, high win rate, ugly tail.